michael2012z/myEnglish/vocabulary/learning/freq-3/learning-list-0073.md

 - v: lower the grade of something; reduce its worth
 - v: reduce the level of land, as by erosion
 ### Family
-degrade: degradation, degraded, degrader, degrades, degrading+;degradation: degradations;degraded: degradedly;degrader: degraders;degrading: degradingly
+- degrade: degradation, degraded, degrader, degrades, degrading+
+- degradation: degradations
+- degraded: degradedly
+- degrader: degraders
+- degrading: degradingly
 ### Examples
 - “Torture and cruel, inhuman, and degrading treatment is never a morally permissible option, even if lives depend on gaining information,” the manual said.
 - Some appear to be in good condition but were conserved using a 1940s process that is slowly degrading the documents housed in the temperature-controlled archives.